 Given that nest sites are highly dispersed and the breeding range has yet to be accurately identified, it remains unclear as to what proportion of the population is protected within these areas.
-A new national park has been proposed (abutting the Polar Bear Pass NWA), and would include much of Bathurst Island and some surrounding adjacent islands.
+A new national park has been proposed (abutting the Polar Bear Pass NWA), which would include the northern half of Bathurst Island and some small adjacent islands.